umassos/elastic-wifitrace/README.md

 # WiFiTrace: Network-centric WiFi Contact Tracing Using ElasticSearch

 Note: WiFiTrace is available in two versions: python and ElasticSearch.
-This git repository contains that ElastiSearch version of the tool.
+This git repository contains the ElastiSearch version of the tool.
 The python version is available here [github.com/umassos/wifitrace](https://github.com/umassos/wifitrace)